 From 2010 to 2014 Richard Cobbett wrote Crapshoot, a column about bringing random obscure games back into the light.
 This week... wait for it... wait for it...
 It's...

 If a man's worth can be judged by how many drunken students and parents have repeated their material, the Monty Python team is rich indeed.
 They've not done too badly in terms of more mundane success either.
 From the Spanish Inquisition to the Dead Parrot, to the cinematic masterpiece that was Life of Brian, there's no sense pretending you don't know who they are.

 But did you know there have been Monty Python games?
 Five of them to be exact, four on PC.
 How do you turn the anarchic surrealism of a sketch where anything can happen, but will probably get forgotten due to not being about Vikings singing about spam, into a game?
 Let's find out.

 A relic from the days before developers could even dream of just digitising a load of clips and stringing them together in vaguely interactive form.
 The original Monty Python game is notable for coming from Tomb Raider creators Core Design, and honestly for existing in the first place.
 How could you possibly make a good game about the insanity of a surreal sketch show way back in 1990?

-It doesn't however defy any attempts to use the word 'rubbish', 'boring', 'stupid' and 'as much fun as a wire pipe-cleaner up the penis tube'.
+It doesn't, however, defy any attempts to use the word 'rubbish', 'boring', 'stupid' and 'as much fun as a wire pipe-cleaner up the penis tube'.
 It's a seriously obnoxious game that succeeds at being weird and wacky, but doesn't have much to back it up after the first few minutes.
-For the time though, it was still a brave attempt at what was always going to be a nightmare license to make into a game.
+For the time though, it was a brave attempt at what was always going to be a nightmare license to make into a game.

 Monty Python's Complete Waste of Time